 Journal of Wildlife Management

 Macedo, Adrian Daniel, "Life history of the coastal tailed frog (Ascaphus truei) across an elevational gradient" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 330.